philusdevs/Hykros-Lobby/content/posts/attack_vs_damage.md

 **Short Answer:**

-On gear, Attack% rolls are preferable over Damage% lines.
+On , Attack% rolls are preferable over Damage% lines.

 - A6 Frost teams with Lin may see more Frost damage with Frost Damage % lines, at the cost of aberration damage